sebleedelisle/Liberation-Gitbook/basics/getting-started.md

 When you start a clip, it lights up to show that it is active.
 It also has a white outline around it which indicates that this is the currently _selected_ clip.
 Whenever you toggle zone buttons or adjust the clip settings, these are applied to the _currently selected clip._

 {% hint style="info" %}
 To select a clip without triggering it, press the ALT key before pressing the clip button.
-This is a good way to adjust its zones and other settings withouth running it.
+This is a good way to adjust its zones and other settings without running it.
 {% endhint %}

 ### Clip settings panel